stepin/kbre/README.md

 About new features: it's better to send PRs, not just ideas (as I already have ideas but limited time).

 Some ideas:
-- recheck how it should work with subprojects (like added one more special case for `libs.versions.toml`)
+- add yaml files merge (for `application.yml` cases: to compose it from different sources)
 - add variables to the path / filenames -- it should be easy, but it looks unnecessary
+- add `vars.yaml` for types and extensions as addition to `vars` folder for short values cases?
+- allow to update list of extensions during next runs of init command (requires changes in mordant library to specify initially selected values)
-- create krbe.yaml file on `krbe new` command?
+- create/update `krbe.yaml` file on `krbe new` command?
 - add web version?

 ## License